 $3,000 in cash and additional prizes for winning anglers!

-Preregister online and pick up your packet in a socially distanced manner at one of 3 locations.
+Preregister online and pick up your packet in person.

 Participants can pick up their tournament packet or register day of at:

 - Belsan Bait & Tackle

 Friday, June 10 – 8:00am-5:00pm

 (Have a measuring stick from a previous South Shore Striper Tournament?
 Bring it with you to Belsans, get a 2022 sticker, and become eligible for a prize drawing.)

 - The tournament starts at 5:00 pm Friday, June 10, and catch records can be submitted for eligibility from then until 12:00 noon on Sunday, June 12.

 - Winners will be posted on the leader board.
 Prizes can be picked up at awardspresentation Sunday at Belsan’s or cash prizes will be mailed and other prizes can be picked up with appointment at our offices.

 - NOTE TIME CHANGE: The awards presentation will be at Belsan Bait & Tackle on Sunday, June 12 at 2:00pm.
 You can also join in by Zoom.